Sounds like: (eyn) kheh-ker

 It is the glory of God to conceal a matter, but the glory of kings is to search out [examine: kha’qor] a matter.
 As the heavens for height and the earth for depth, so the heart of kings is unsearchable [en kheqer].

-We might not always be able to find the answers to all we search for… but that doesn’t stop us from trying.
+We might not always be able to find the answers to all we search for… but that shouldn’t stop us from trying.
 Just think of how technologically advanced we’ve become in just the past decade.
 We walk around with a single device that is a phone, a camera, a video player, a calculator, a calendar, an alarm clock, a dictionary, a medical alert aid, a map, a television, a star-finder, and an encyclopedia… and it all fits in the palm of your hand.
 Humans have pushed the limits to discover and create at an alarming rate.
-Yet, there are still many mysteries that we do not understand… and most of those have to do with the mysteries of life- what is here and what is beyond, and the mysteries of the Creator.
+Yet, there are still many mysteries that we do not understand, and most of those have to do with the mysteries of life- what is here and what is beyond, and the mysteries of the Creator.
 Who is this God, named YHWH?

 Examined by YHWH

 We’ve barely covered the surface when it comes to understanding God, but God knows us inside out and backwards.
-He searches our heart us and knows every single thing about us.
+He searches our heart and knows every single thing about us.
 I find that both frightening and reassuring.
 There are things we would all like to remain hidden about ourselves, but it’s all an open book to YHWH.

 YHWH: “The heart is more deceitful than all else and is desperately sick; who can understand it?
 I, YHWH, search [examine: kho’qer] the heart, I test the mind, even to give to each man according to his ways, according to the results of his deeds.”